-I have written about my experiences for several print and online publications including Food & Wine Magazine, Food Arts, Plate Magazine, Culinary Trends, The Local Palate, Zester Daily, and Food Republic.
+I have written about my experiences for several print and online publications including Travel+Leisure, Saveur, Food & Wine Magazine, The Wall Street Journal, Food Arts, CARA Magazine, Plate Magazine, Culinary Trends, The Local Palate, Zester Daily, Food Republic and Roads and Kingdoms.

-My most recent cookbook, Come In, We’re Closed: An Invitation to Staff Meals at the World’s Best Restaurants was published by Running Press in October, 2012.
-It has been nominated for the James Beard award for cooking from a professional point of view.
+I am also the author of the James Beard nominated Come In, We’re Closed: An Invitation to Staff Meals at the World’s Best Restaurants which was published by Running Press in October 2012.
 A few of the featured restaurants include St. John, The Fat Duck, Mugaritz, Ad Hoc, Arzak, Michel Bras , Au Pied de Cochon, McCrady’s, The Slanted Door, and wd-50.
-The cookbook includes a foreword by chef Ferran Adria.
-It was featured in the holiday gift guides of The New York Times and Associated Press in addition to several print and online publications including All Things Considered, The Guardian, The London Times, Vogue, Food Network Magazine, Salon, Every Day with Raechel Ray, and The Washington Post.
+The cookbook includes a foreword by chef Ferran Adria and was featured in the holiday gift guides of The New York Times and Associated Press in addition to several print and online publications including The Guardian, The London Times, Vogue, Food Network Magazine, Salon, Every Day with Rachael Ray’s, and The Washington Post.

-I am involved in all aspects of cookbook development including writing content, on-site research, photo shoot supervision, and writing and testing recipes.
-In between writing, I’ve been a moderator at the CIA’s World of Flavors conference and presented at the IACP national conference as well as instructed at culinary schools including Astor Center, The Culinary Institute of America, Bowery Culinary Center, Ger-Nis, Kitchen Window, and Salt Eldhus in Reykjavik, Iceland.
-I’m also launching a line of artisanal food products in 2014 and have served as a recipe developer and consultant for various entities throughout the country.
+I am involved in all aspects of cookbook development including field research, writing content, photo shoot supervision, and writing and testing recipes.
+In between writing, I’ve been a moderator at the CIA’s World of Flavors conference and presented at the Google Author Series and the IACP national conference

-This year, I’m launching food-centric tours to Iceland and India.
-My next trip is scheduled for August, 2013 in Iceland.
-I‘m a member of the New York chapter of Les Dames d’Escoffier and live on the east coast where I enjoy running, gardening, and planning tomorrow’s culinary adventure.
+I‘m a member of the New York chapter of Les Dames d’Escoffier and served on The Board of Directors for the New York Women’s Culinary Alliance.
+I live in Chicago where I enjoy running, gardening, and planning tomorrow’s next culinary adventure.

 Thank you so much for visiting my site.
 Wishing you joy and enrichment at your own table and the abiding inspiration that only the culinary world affords!